Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 - the granting or continuation of the employment would involve an unreasonable risk to property or to the safety or welfare of specific individuals or the general public (N.Y.
 Correct.
 Law § 752, N.Y.
 Exec.
 Law § 296(16) (providing a private right of action)).

-Enumerated factors to be considered in determining if an adverse employment action is appropriate are found in N.Y.
+Enumerated factors to be considered in determining if an adverse employment action is appropriate can be found in N.Y.
 Correct.
 Law § 753.

 (b) Medical history